Galooshi/sublime-import-js/README.md

+ImportJS is a tool that helps you import dependencies in your JavaScript project.
+More information is available in the main [import-js project](https://github.com/Galooshi/import-js).

-# Running import-js in Sublime Text
+## Running import-js in Sublime Text

 1. Install the [ImportJS plugin via Package Control](https://packagecontrol.io/packages/ImportJS)